 Talking about weight makes a good transition into looking at the shaft construction design and the materials used.

-I am a big fan of aluminum trekking poles over carbon fiber.
+I am a big fan of aluminium trekking poles over carbon fibre.
 Why?
-Because aluminum trekking poles can survive unintended impacts without breaking.
-Aluminum tends to dent rather than snapping or breaking.
+Because aluminium trekking poles can survive unintended impacts without breaking.
+Aluminium tends to dent rather than snapping or breaking and stands up to just about any situation you can chuck at it.

-While carbon fiber trekking poles are lighter, without a doubt, they tend to be less tough and are not as durable in the long run (in my opinion).
+While carbon fibre trekking poles are lighter, without a doubt, they tend to be less tough and are not as durable in the long run (in my opinion).

-Typically, there is a huge gap in price when it comes to aluminum vs. carbon fiber trekking poles.
-I appreciate that Montem’s price difference is only about $20, which is totally unheard of!
+Typically, there is a huge gap in price when it comes to aluminium vs. carbon fibre trekking poles.
+I appreciate that Montem’s price difference is only about $20, which is totally unheard of and another example of great value!

-The Montem Ultra Strong trekking pole shafts are comprised of three sections, two of which are adjustable.
+The Montem Ultra Strong trekking pole shafts are telescoping poles which are comprised of three sections, two of which are adjustable.
 The sturdy construction design earns my confidence in a wide variety of terrain whilst bearing the brunt of my full weight at times.

 Adjusting the Montem Ultra Strong Trekking Poles: The Ease of Lever Locks